 Blood in urine

-Answer: The main function of the kidney is to filter the blood, remove the impurities of the blood (useless salts) from the body in the form of urine and maintain the balance of water and useful salts in the body.
+Answer: The main function of the kidney is to filter the blood, remove the impurities of the blood (useless salts) from the body in the form of urine, and maintain the balance of water and useful salts in the body.

 Whenever the ratio of salts and water in the urine exceeds a certain amount (solubility coefficient), the salts begin to accumulate and form stones.